twilio/twilio-video.js/COMMON_ISSUES.md

 with browser-based Participants should work.

-Also, there is an existing bug in twilio-video.js where publication of DataTracks after joining a group Room never reaches completion.
+Also, there is an existing bug in twilio-video.js where publication of DataTracks after joining a Group Room never reaches completion (JSDK-2161).
 While we work to fix this bug, you can work around this by publishing your DataTracks while connecting to a Room using the `tracks` property of ConnectOptions.

 ### Angular